Consumer Protection

 Consumer Fraud & False Advertising

-• "All Natural" foods containing synthetic chemicals
+• "All Natural" or "Organic" foods containing synthetic chemicals

-• Supplements making false health claims
+• Supplements and cosmetics making unproven, false health claims

-• Bait-and-switch sales tactics
+• Bait-and-switch sales tactics designed to deceive the buyer

-Financial Schemes & Junk Fees
+Financial Schemes & Hidden Junk Fees

-• Insurance companies systematically underpaying claims
+• Insurance companies systematically underpaying or denying valid claims

-• Mortgage servicers charging illegal inspection fees
+• Mortgage servicers charging illegal inspection or property fees

-Data Privacy
+Data Privacy & Security Breaches

-• Apps tracking your location without consent
+• Mobile apps illegally tracking your location without consent

-• Companies selling your data illegally
+• Corporations selling your private viewing history or data illegally

 Did You Receive a Notice?